SkafteNicki/ku_devops/version_control/README.md

 ## Exercises

-1. In your github account create an repository, where the intention is that you upload the code from the final exercise from yesterday
+1. In your github account create an repository, where the intention is to upload and version control a script

    1. After creating the repository, clone it to your computer